 Mary J. Schleppegrell

 Mary Schleppegrell's research explores the relationship between language and learning with a focus on students for whom English is a second language.
-A linguist, she uses systemic functional linguistics to link meaning and language structure in ways that illuminate issues in education.
-Her research projects investigate the ways language can be an explicit focus of instruction to provide meaningful support for students across school subjects and levels.
+A linguist, she uses systemic functional linguistics to explore the meaning in language in ways that illuminate issues in education.
+Her research investigates the ways language can be an explicit focus of instruction to provide meaningful support for students across school subjects and levels.
+Her book, The Language of Schooling: A Functional Linguistics Perspective (2004, Erlbaum), has been influential in shaping the ways researchers and teachers think about language and content.
+In 2015, she gave a keynote presentation to the Council of Europe’s Language Policy Unit in Strasbourg as they launched their policy initiative on Teaching the languages of schooling, and that paper is available at the link below.

 Schleppegrell, M. (2012).
 Linguistic tools for exploring issues of equity.
 In B. Herbel-Eisenmann, J. Choppin, D. Wagner & D. Pimm (Eds.), Equity in Discourse for Mathematics Education: Theories, Practices, and Policies (pp. 109-124).
 New York: Springer.